Evidence-Based Screening for Depression in Acute Care

 Final Outcome

 The discussed studies established PHQ-9 reliability with strong rigor.
 The PHQ-9 displayed consistently good measurement invariance, allowing comparisons between groups by age, sex, educational level, socioeconomic status, marital status, and residence area (Villarreal-Zegarra et al., 2019).
 Measurement invariance provides confidence (reliability) that any difference between PHQ-9 one-dimension measures across these groups comes from a real difference in depressive symptomatology and not from group-specific properties of the instrument itself.
-Additionally, the evidence supported the optimal reliability of PHQ-9.
-This study concluded that the PHQ-9 studies dependable and can be duplicated with minimal limitation.
+Furthermore, the data validated PHQ-9’s optimum dependability.
+This study came to the conclusion that the PHQ-9 is reliable and reproducible with few restrictions.

 Ferenchick et al. (2019) in both studies regarded it with a minute limitation for both studies and a consensus that the PHQ-9 satisfied the standards of a reliable and valid screening tool.
 Moreover, the tool is in the public domain for use.
-Authors indicated that a meta-analysis covering 17 validation studies affirmed that the PHQ-9 tool is acceptable across various settings, populations, and countries.
-Authors asserted and concluded the validity of the PHQ-9 is uncontested since it was confirmed roughly 20 years ago Both studies conducted for part-1 and part-2 supported evidence-based research, which is transferable as the PHQ-9 is practical and demonstrated reliability for primary care clinical practice.
+According to the authors, a meta-analysis of 17 validation studies confirmed the PHQ-9 tool’s acceptability in a range of contexts, demographics, and nations.
+The authors stated and came to the conclusion that the PHQ-9’s validity is undeniable because it was validated about 20 years ago.
+Because the PHQ-9 is useful and has proven to be reliable for primary care clinical practice, both the part-1 and part-2 investigations supported evidence-based research, which is transferable.

 Results of the studies conducted by Munoz-Navarro et al. (2017) validated that the PHQ-9 is an efficient and nonproprietary depression screening instrument for use in adults with depression in multiple medical populations.
 With awareness, the results concluded the most important validating efficacy of blinding, choosing outcome measurements, and an accurate sample size.